As revealed to

 Knowledge is not something you simply use when an important decision is coming around.
 Knowledge is an abiding Presence within you.
 It can counsel you every five seconds.
 It abides with you.
 If you are not a religious person, well, you can just say, “I feel very good.”
 And if you are a religious person, you can say, “Well, I feel God is with me or Christ is with me or Buddha is with me or the Presence is with me.”
 It does not matter if you are religious or not.
 God does not care.
 God does not understand religion.
 God did not create religion.
 God only knows God.
 And because God only knows God, then God attracts you because you are part of God.

-This enduring happiness We speak of leads to greater and greater happiness.
+This enduring happiness I speak of leads to greater and greater happiness.
 If there is more room in your life for happiness, there is more happiness.
 You cannot put happiness on top of a life that is filled to the brim with old things, like a closet that is filled to the ceiling.
-You cannot get any more in there.
+You can’t get any more in there.
 Your mind is like an old closet full of old things.
 “This might be useful someday.
 I shouldn’t throw this one away.
-I need this one for sure!”
+Need this one for sure!”

 Our teaching is very simple.
 It takes time, it has many steps, but it is very unified.
 You can always come back to it.
 It is like an old friend who waits for you while you stop by the side of the road to ponder and think and imagine and dream.
 Then you come back and say, “Okay, let’s go on together.”
 And you go on together.

 All you can do in life is move with the purpose of your life or hesitate.
 Hesitation is unpleasant if it is prolonged, but Knowledge waits very patiently.
-When We say that you must wait for Knowledge, think how much Knowledge must wait for you!
+Believe me, when I say you must wait for Knowledge, think how much Knowledge must wait for you!
 But because Knowledge is not trying to become anything, it can afford to wait.